-The beginnings: How Venetians managed to have UNESCO come to the city
+The beginnings: How Venetians convinced UNESCO to visit their city

-Since 1987, Venice and its lagoon are a World Heritage Site.
+Venice and its lagoon have been listed as a UNESCO World Heritage Site since 1987.

-In the past years, several heritage protection organizations in Italy, as well as Venetian organizations, have contacted UNESCO claiming that a crisis point had been reached in the city, and warned that local authorities were no longer capable of protecting Venice.
+Several heritage protection organizations in Italy, as well as Venetian organizations, have contacted UNESCO in recent years, claiming that the city had reached a crisis point and warning that local authorities were no longer capable of protecting Venice.

-As a consequence, in October 2015, experts from UNESCO/ICOMOS/RAMSAR came to Venice to proceed to a reactive monitoring mission on “Venice and its lagoon”, as requested by the World Heritage Committee, to assess ‘current conditions at the property’.
+As a result, experts from UNESCO/ICOMOS/RAMSAR arrived in Venice in October 2015 to conduct a reactive monitoring mission on “Venice and its lagoon,” as requested by the World Heritage Committee, to assess “current conditions at the property.”

-After the notable visit, UNESCO published the resulting consultative report in July 2016, which was discussed at the UNESCO meeting in Istambul, later the same month.
-Righteously, the document confirmed that Venice is under threat and called for immediate improvements!
+Following the notable visit, UNESCO published the resulting consultative report in July 2016, which was discussed at the UNESCO meeting later that month in Istambul.

 The improvements expected by UNESCO

-The changes requested are many, and the committee and the report mentioned that UNESCO was considering adding Venice and its lagoon to the List of the ‘World Heritage in Danger’ at its 41st session in 2017 if the city management had not changed drastically.
+The committee and the report stated that UNESCO was considering adding Venice and its lagoon to the List of ‘World Heritage in Danger’ at its 41st session in 2017 if city management did not change drastically.

 The mandatory requirements of UNESCO are the following: